-This month is Period 5 and along with Period 6 will be our biggest volume times of the entire year.
-Some will notice the week of September 2 is quite an ambitious week.
+Period 5 and Period 6 will be our biggest volume months of the year.
 This is the hard work we are putting in to be successful come winter.
-Hang in there, the week of September 9 should have you bouncing back well.
+So hang in there.

-With that being said, it’s very easy both in period five and period six to train too hard on our level one type training, our easy training, and actually leave our whole season far too fatigued for the rest of the competition season.
+With that being said, it’s very easy both in periods five and six to train too hard on our Level 1 type training, our easy training, and leave our whole season far too fatigued for the rest of the competition season.

-So as we discussed – the endurance, intensity and strength type of training in this period, first and foremost, it’s high in volume.
-Because of that, we want to make sure our easy work is very easy and it’s also becoming more and more specific to cross-country skiing.
+So as we discussed – the endurance, intensity, and strength type of training in this period, first and foremost, it’s high in volume.
+Because of that, we want to ensure our easy work is very easy, and it’s also becoming more and more specific to cross-country skiing.

-Last period the training plan introduced a strength routine that focused on lower load (weights lifted) and higher velocity (more dynamic, speedy movements).
-This period is a continuation of that concept, however, the plan emphasizes different muscle groups via several new exercises.
+Last period the training plan introduced a strength routine focused on lower load (weights lifted) and higher velocity (more dynamic, speedy movements).
+This period is a continuation of that concept.
+In addition, the plan emphasizes different muscle groups via several new exercises.

-Remember, it is important to complete each repetition with quality movements and very explosive initial power.
+Completing each repetition with quality movements and initial explosive power is essential.
 This is an integral part of plyometric-based strength because it teaches the muscle proprioceptors to fire quickly – a trait you will want to have during ski races, particularly at the start and in the final stretch to the finish line!

-At this point of the training, you should feel improved strength in your movements and this should translate to stronger, faster sessions on the road.
+At this point of the training, you should feel improved strength in your movements, which should translate to more robust, faster sessions on the road.

 Each period, we will end with this advice since it is so important: